twallema/pySODM/docs/installation.md

 - Download the [source code](https://github.com/twallema/pySODM) from GitHub.
 When all went fine, you should have the code on your computer in a directory called `pySODM`.

-- An environment with the dependencies for the tutorials is available inside the `~/environment.yml` file (environment name: PYSODM).
+- An environment with the dependencies for the tutorials is available inside the `~/tutorial_env.yml` file (environment name: PYSODM-TUTORIALS).
 Open a terminal in the root folder and create the PYSODM environment:
      ```
-     conda env create -f environment.yml
+     conda env create -f tutorial_env.yml
      ```

 - Activate the environment and install pySODM from source in it:
      ```
-     conda activate PYSODM
+     conda activate PYSODM-TUTORIALS
      pip install -e.
      ```